iihtisyam/MelakaGo/README.md

 - Tourism websites lack personalization which provides only generic information.
 Users struggled to find tailored suggestions, affecting their overall trip planning.
 - Limited visibility on traditional tourism platforms affected the economic growth.

+# Objectives

+- To provide personalized information regarding tourist destinations, attractions, lodging, dining and activities.
+- To showcase local businesses and foster tourism to strengthen the local economy.